Shin Splints

 This is caused by excessive rolling in of the feet (pronation).
 The muscles of the shin and the lower limb attempt to correct this over pronation and quickly become overworked.
 This leads to a busting type pain in the muscle bellies and long standing tenderness in the attachment sites of the muscles of the shin.

-Docpods help to prevent shin pain through limiting the amount of pronation.
+Docpods insoles help to prevent shin pain through limiting the amount of pronation.
 This helps to rest the muscles of the shin and keep their workload within normal limits.

 Shin pain and Shin Splints Explained